NERC-CEH/eddystore/pages/use_eddystore.md

 ## Create a processing job
 Next, we create a processing job which can be run on the queueing system on JASMIN called "LOTUS".
 To do this, we use the `eddystore` function `createJob`, giving the name of the file to be corrected and the pathname of the station directory.
-The arguments to the `createJob` function are the stationID, the processing (procID) in case there are multiple gas combinations that require more than one run of eddypro, the start and end dates of the period to be processed, and the number of processors to use.
-This last depends on the length of the period, but for long periods, we see a speed-up when using up to 200 processors.
+The minimum arguments to the `createJob` function are the stationID, the processing (procID) in case there are multiple gas combinations that require more than one run of eddypro, the start and end dates of the period to be processed, and the number of processors to use.
+Optionally, it is useful to add a `job_name` field to make it identifiable later e.g "PL001".
+The number of processors to use depends on the length of the period, but for long periods, we see a speed-up when using up to 200 processors.
 For shorter periods, the overhead in splitting the job up many times becomes excessive, and using many processors does not help.
 Some trial and error is still needed, starting with smaller values (4, 8, 16, 32 ...).

 <!--- { createJob -->